 Similar to cars, boats lose value when in use.
 That’s why it’s important to remember these two terms: agreed value and market value.
-Insuring for market value factors in depreciation, and thus can be a money saver.
-However, if you intend to replace your boat with something new in the event of a total loss, you’ll want to insure it for its agreed value, so you’ll have enough to purchase a replacement.
+Insuring for market value factors in depreciation, and thus can be a money saver in terms of your premium.
+However, if you intend to replace your boat with something new in the event of a total loss, you’ll want to insure it for its agreed value, so you won’t have to go out-of-pocket to purchase a replacement.

 Protection for your boat – and from others

-So, as we mentioned before, there are a lot of boats out there.
-Unfortunately, not every boater is going to be as conscientious as you.
-In fact, according to the U.S. Coast Guard, the leading type of boating accidents is collision with a recreational vehicle.
+According to the U.S. Coast Guard, the leading type of boating accident is collision with a recreational vehicle.
 That’s why it’s important to protect yourself against other vessels and operators who may not be carrying the right level of insurance.
-Uninsured and underinsured watercraft liability option provides coverage for loss that you or other occupants of your watercraft experience from a claim involving an un-/underinsured boater.
+An uninsured and underinsured watercraft liability option provides coverage for a loss that you or other occupants of your watercraft experience from a claim involving an un-/underinsured boater.

 More than just boats

 You may regularly transport your boat from your home to a dock or marina.
 If so, boat insurance may help protect your trailers and other equipment, too.
-One example is watercraft physical damage endorsement, which provides physical damage coverage for eligible watercraft as well as trailers.
+One example is a watercraft physical damage endorsement, which can provide physical damage coverage for eligible watercraft as well as trailers.

 All aboard for coverage

 You can protect what’s on your boat, too.
-With an additional unattached equipment endorsement, you can increase coverage limits for equipment like fuel tanks, tools, cook stoves, convenience lights, covers, detachable canopies and similar accessories.
+With a fishing equipment and personal effects endorsement, you can increase coverage limits for items like fishing gear, water sports equipment, coolers and more.

 Inexperienced or inattentive operators are the leading contributors to boating accidents.
 So stay safe, and stay alert.
 Much like teens and driver’s ed courses, taking a boating class can help you reduce not just your insurance premium, but the risk of getting in an accident.